-While HCD is not directly responsible for homeless services, much of our work interacts directly with our partners in H&H who are.
-Furthermore, even our work that is not
+While HCD is not directly responsible for homeless services, much of our work interacts directly with our partners in H&H who do manage the County's homelessness programs.
+Furthermore, even our work that is not directly related to homelessness shares the overall goal of improving our housing ecosystem health to the point that we no longer have any residents experiencing homelessness.
+Our main contributions in this respect relate to the creation of housing resources; meaning interim housing capacity and long-term homes for those coming out of homelessness.

-- Fund new shelter and interim housing sites - Expand emergency housing capacity at existing sites and implement new approaches that maximize interim uses - Create new units affordable to ELI and ALI populations
+- o Fund new shelter and interim housing sites - Expand emergency housing capacity at existing sites and implement new approaches that maximize interim uses - Create new permanent deed restricted units affordable to ELI and ALI populations

-Build Out Countywide Homeless Prevention Programs
+• Build Out Countywide Homeless Prevention Programs